lolcreds

 apache-couchdb / user-database-password

 CouchDB stores regular users separately from server administrators in the _users database.
-Users authenticate to CouchDB HTTP APIs with mechanisms such as cookie, JWT, proxy, or default authentication handlers.
+Users authenticate to CouchDB HTTP APIs with configured auth handlers.

 user definedsecretusername/password